-4. DDR4 Memory Slots
+5. DDR4 Memory Slots

+The memory slots support up to four 288-pin DDR4 DIMMs in Quad-Channel mode with Skylake-X processors.

+Skylake-X processors are certified for Quad-Channel mode, and will be enabled only upon using four sticks of supported memory, according to the installation guide on Page 26.
+Skylake-X supports up to 64GB (4x16GB) up to 4000MHz+.
+32GB and larger RDIMM modules are NOT supported on this platform.
+Triple/Dual-Channel kit configurations are also possible but provide reduced potential memory bandwidth of Skylake-X processors.

-The memory slots support up to two 288-pin DDR4 DIMMs in Dual-Channel mode.
-Dual-Channel mode will be enabled only upon using two sticks of supported memory.
-Using 1 DIMM may significantly lower performance depending on the application; for best use, use a 2 stick kit of RAM.
-32GB of RAM is supported in a 2x16GB configuration; 32GB modules are NOT officially supported.
-At the time of this manual's release, the Z370 Micro officially supports up to 4133MHz+ speeds.
-These speeds cannot be guaranteed, however, because Intel® only certifies the speed of the memory controller up to 2666MHz for the Coffee Lake-S platform, and all speeds above Intel®'s certified speeds require overclocking, including XMP automatic operation.
+Using 1, 2, or 3 DIMMs may significantly lower performance depending on the application; for best use, use a 4 stick kit of RAM, subject to your CPU's limitations noted above.

+The speeds listed above cannot be guaranteed because Intel® only certifies the speed of the memory controller up to 2667MHz Skylake-X platforms and all speeds above Intel®'s certified speeds require overclocking, including XMP automatic operation.

-5. 24-pin ATX power connector
+6. 24-pin ATX power connector

-The main power for the motherboard is located on the right side of the board and parallel to the PCB; this is also described as a "right-angle" connector (See Page 35 for more specifics to the connector itself, and associated wiring/pinouts).
-The 24-pin connector IS directional and the connector needs the tab on the socket to line up with the release clip located on the 24-pin connector from the power supply.
-This connector pulls the bulk of the power for all components.
-Other connectors, such as CPU +12V EPS, PCIe (video card AND motherboard sides), have been added to reduce the load and increase longevity due to wiring and trace limitations.
+The main power for the motherboard is located on the right side of the board and perpendicular to the PCB; this is also described as a "Vertical" connector (See Page 36 for more specifics to the connector itself, and associated wiring/pinouts).
+The 24-pin connector is directional and the connector needs the tab on the socket to line up with the release clip located on the 24-pin connector from the power supply.
+This connector pulls the bulk of the power for all components; other connectors, such as CPU +12V EPS, PCIe (video card AND motherboard sides), have been added to reduce the load and increase longevity due to wiring and trace limitations.

-6. 8-pin EPS Connector
+7. Dual 8-pin EPS Connectors

-The +12V EPS is dedicated power for the CPU (See Page 36 for more specifics to the connector itself, and associated wiring/pinouts).
+The +12V EPS is dual dedicated power input for the CPU (See Page 37 for more specifics to the connector itself, and associated wiring/pinouts).
 Carefully choose the correct power cable by consulting with the installation manual for your power supply.
-This connector is designed to only work with an EPS or CPU cable.
-System builders sometimes make the mistake of plugging in a PCIe 8-pin or 6+2-pin connector, which will prevent the board from completing POST and possibly short or damage the board.
-Although PCIe and EPS cables appear similar, they are wired differently and attaching the wrong connector may cause damage to the motherboard.
+This connector is designed only to work with an EPS or CPU cable.
+System builders may make the mistake of plugging in a PCIe 8-pin or 6+2-pin connector, which will prevent the board from POSTing and possibly short or damage the board.
+Although the cables appear similar, they are wired differently and attaching a PCIe cable to an EPS connector may cause damage to the motherboard.